-The guidance, which was issued Friday, January 4, emphasizes the need for patent applications to adhere to proper standards for written descriptions.
+The guidance, which was issued Friday, January 4, emphasizes the need for computer-related patent applications to adhere to proper standards for written descriptions.

-The new guidance may be an attempt to line examiners up behind USPTO Director Andrei Iancu, who previously told Law360 that patents written with functional language can be too vague and therefore subject to rejection under Section 112.
+The new guidance may be an attempt to line patent examiners up behind USPTO Director Andrei Iancu, who previously told Law360 that patents written with functional language can be too vague and therefore subject to rejection under Section 112.

 The 2015 Federal Circuit decision in Williamson v.
 Citrix is also highlighted in the guidance for its ruling on means-plus-function patent claims.
 These claims, which describe a means for performing a certain function, must include a corresponding structure such as a computer algorithm.
-If the structure is left out, the patent will declared invalid as indefinite under Section 112.
+If the structure is left out, the patent will be declared invalid as indefinite under Section 112.
 This is true even if the patent does not use the word “means” or similar terms like “device for” and “mechanism for.”